Mastering the Art of Soju: A Foreigner’s Guide to Korean Drinking Etiquette (2026)

 Conclusion: Drinking as a Language of Connection

 Korean drinking etiquette might seem complicated at first, but if you strip away the rules, the core is simple: it’s about care.
-By pouring for others, receiving with both hands, and acknowledging elders, you are signaling that you are present, attentive, and respectful of the people around you.
+By pouring for others, receiving with both hands, and acknowledging elders, you are signaling that you are present, attentive, and respectful.

 What was your first experience with Korean drinking culture like?
 Did you make any funny mistakes?
-Share your stories in the comments
+I’d love to hear your stories in the comments!